 - Surface actionable API events, don’t just dump data into SIEM.
 Consider the funnels of data being ingested into your SIEM from the specialized tools that are used across the organization.
 Assign priority levels based on risk-scoring and correlate API events to produce useful signals that teams can act on.

 Enabling API security covers more than these areas of focus, and each is arguably just as critical as the next.
 You may opt to emphasize sets of best practices where there are already technology investments or ample headcount.
 You can’t do everything at once, so where do you start?
 Some suggestions on how to prioritize efforts within your organization include:

-Pick a subset of best practice areas as a starting point that are most familiar to avoid overwhelming or disrupting teams.
+In addition, pick a subset of best practice areas as a starting point that are most familiar to avoid overwhelming or disrupting teams.
 Expand to the other sets of best practices over time to reduce gaps in your API security strategy.
-Ideally, you should consider purpose-built API security tooling that addresses the many elements of API security.
-API security tooling should be able to offer a range of capabilities throughout the lifecycle, provide the necessary context to stop attacks, and identify data exposures for your organization’s unique API business logic.
+Ideally, you should consider purpose-built API security tooling that can offer a range of capabilities throughout the API lifecycle, provide the necessary context to stop attacks, and identify data exposures for your organization’s unique API business logic.

 To help you track efforts and close the gaps in your strategy, we’ve also compiled an API Security Checklist and included the full set of best practices in a downloadable whitepaper.